Mickey's House and Meet Mickey

-Mickey's House and Meet Mickey is a walk through and Meet & Greet attraction at Mickey's Toontown in Disneyland and Toontown at Tokyo Disneyland.
+Mickey's House and Meet Mickey is a walk through and Meet & Greet with Mickey Mouse attraction at Mickey's Toontown in Disneyland and Toontown at Tokyo Disneyland.
 Similar attractions formerly existed in the Magic Kingdom and Hong Kong Disneyland.

 History

 This attraction first opened at the Magic Kingdom in 1988 and was named Mickey's Country House.
 Another version of the attraction opened in 1993 with Mickey's Toontown at Disneyland.
 Another version of the attraction also opened on April 15, 1996 with Toontown at Tokyo Disneyland.

 Magic Kingdom

 At the Magic Kingdom, Mickey's Toontown Fair initially opened as Mickey's Birthdayland on June 18, 1988.
 It became Mickey's Starland on May 26, 1990, and Mickey's Toontown Fair on October 1, 1996.
-Its storyline portrayed the land as the holiday home for the characters who reside at Mickey's Toontown in California.
+Its storyline portrayed the land as the holiday home for the characters who reside at Mickey's Toontown in Disneyland.
 This attraction existed in the land since its opening as Mickey's Birthdayland in 1988.
 The house changed several times since its opening.

-Magic Kingdom's Mickey's Toontown Fair closed permanently in February 2011 in order to make way for the expansion of Fantasyland.
-Mickey's Country House also closed permanently at this time.
+Mickey's Toontown Fair, along with Mickey's Country House, closed in February 2011 in order to make way for the expansion of Fantasyland.
+Meet Mickey at Town Square Theater, located on Main Street USA in the Magic Kingdom, is now the official location in the park to have a meet and greet with Mickey.